aidanconnolly/ga-ds829-course-info/README.md

 ## Office Hours
 Every week, your instructional team will hold office hours where you can get in touch to ask questions about anything relating to the course.
 This is a *great opportunity* to follow up on questions or ask for more details about any topics covered so far.

-* Instructor's Office Hours - by Appointment
+* Assistant's Office Hours - TBD
-* Assistant's Office Hours - Day, Time (or by Appointment)
+* Instructor's Office Hours - by Appointment (evenings preferred)

-Slack us or post in our #officehours channel to reserve a time-slot!
+Slack us to reserve a time-slot!

 ---